Lou Gerstner

-Louis Vincent Gerstner Jr. (born March 1, 1942) is an American businessman, best known for his tenure as chairman and chief executive officer of IBM from April 1993 until 2002, when he retired as CEO in March and chairman in December.
+Louis Vincent Gerstner Jr. (March 1, 1942 – December 27, 2025) was an American businessman, best known for his tenure as chairman and chief executive officer of IBM from April 1993 until 2002, when he retired as CEO in March and chairman in December.
 He is largely credited with turning IBM's fortunes around.
-Gerstner is chairman of Gerstner Philanthropies.
+Lou Gerstner was the chairman of Gerstner Philanthropies.